 Launching a website or application without usability testing is like trying to hit a piñata blindfolded - it’s not impossible but it’s less likely to succeed.

 Usability tests are a good way to validate your work and measure how much your design actually complies with UX design principles and specifically user-centric design.
 They demonstrate how users interact with the design and where they experience difficulties.
 If usability problems stack up in one part of the user journey, this provides you with clear data about what needs to be addressed.

-Such tests must be run throughout the whole UX design process - from the initial design and prototype, all the way through the final version, and beyond when significant changes are made.
+Such tests must be run throughout the whole UX design process - from the initial design and prototype, all the way through the final version and mobile ux design, and beyond when significant changes are made.
 Some of the ways in which you can test your design are through A/B tests, session recording, eye movement tracking, interviews, and moderated and unmoderated usability tests.
 A range of tests is a good idea, as it will highlight different aspects of user behavior.